Rethinking Retail: To Repurpose, or Reconstruct?

 All of these approaches are interconnected, interchangeable and interdependent.
 And they all leverage the human experience as the central component—the main event, if you will—the compelling reason for members of the community to step out from behind the computers and into the public square…a commercial hub of activity that today’s retail centers most certainly must become.

-We will explore each of these challenges and opportunities to reposition a retail center for the post-pandemic community of the future in much greater detail in subsequent installments, referencing real-world success stories and case studies.
+We will explore each of these challenges and opportunities to rethinking retail or repositioning a retail center for the post-pandemic community of the future in much greater detail in subsequent installments, referencing real-world success stories and case studies.
 If you have any questions or comments in the meantime, please feel free to contact me at firstname.lastname@example.org.
 I’d be interested to hear what your personal school of thought is regarding the future of the retail experience.

 for a digital copy of the post: 2021-04_D3i blog_rethinking retail.pdf